weaveworks/weave/site/operational-guide/interactive.md

 title: Interactive Deployment
 menu_order: 20
 ---
-Since launching Weave commands in interactive mode is not amenable to automation and configuration management, it is recommended that launching Weave in interactive mode be used for exploration and evaluation only.
-However, if Weave is launched in this mode, and as long as Docker is configured to start on boot,the resulting network will survive host reboots without the use of a systemd.
+Weave can be launched interactively on the command line, and as long as Docker is configured to start on boot, Weave will survive host reboots without the use of a systemd.
+However, since launching Weave commands in interactive mode is not amenable to automation and configuration management, it is recommended that deploying Weave in this mode be reserved for exploration and evaluation only.

 ### Bootstrapping